 top of page

-My dissertation, which is supported by the
+My CV is available here.
+My research is supported by the

 Before graduate school, I received a BA in Political Science at Tufts University, where I graduated magna cum laude, and worked in political polling.
-In my free time I enjoy hiking, walking my dog in Central Park, solving crossword puzzles and exploring New York City's endless restaurants.

 bottom of page